 Read on to get a more in-depth explanation of the refrigeration cycle and the parts responsible for it.
 I will also explain the different methods that refrigerators use this distribute this cold air.

 The purpose of refrigeration

 All foods contain mostly harmless beneficial “gut bacteria”.
 Some foods, like yogurt and bread, are literally made out of bacteria (lactobacillus and yeast).
 When these bacteria grow too fast, they will cause food spoilage.

 A common misconception about how refrigerators work is that they blow cold air into their compartments to bring the temperature down.
-This is not the case.
 What they actually do is take the heat out of the air inside and transfer it outside.
-This is done through the process of evaporation.

 The refrigeration cycle